SyncholisticMG/gh/README.md

 ## Bubble of reality

 We have full 100% sovereign control over this through choice.
 Self created.
 Self manifestation space .
 Outside of your bubble ie clouds, sea, water would be treading on another’s journey.

+## Celestial Medium

+Translator of Blue Road of Spirit
+Conscious aware choice to become a Medium between celestial minds and surface minds Celestial mediums bring messages from celestial minds The reseeding of celestial minds on other planets help lower density beings become higher density beings Celestial mediums have the capacity to translate code , be grounded , repack and send back to the celestial consciousness So its an equal experience in both local time and galactic time of manifestation and return The global narrative has no staying power in the celestial journey From this is the Celestial Commerce Exchange System Celestial Mediumship
+ - selfspawned
+ - from 3/5 previous generations
+ - needs self mastery to make it work
+ - needs enthusiastic effort
+ - has access to the akashic record

+ It means
+ - presence
+ - process
+ - action
+ - using the universal laws
+ - being multidimensionally present

+## Celestial Medium of Peace

+A linear process of self mastery becoming fully non linear wave form Conscious aware choice to become a Medium between celestial minds and surface minds on the subject of Peace and how to bring unique concepts of peace to spaces and places in time that are looking for that medium to inspire them to new layers of peace
+The transference of the Allness  of consciousness to the Red and Blue Road Both finite I AM and infinite I AM working with the million letter celestial alphabet from linear process to conscious aware choice bringing unique concepts of peace
+Mind and heart superhighway-the I AM presence- creating manifestation-back to spirit Not everyone is a celestial medium of peace
+Choosing your states of beingness  from celestial mediums comes as many patterns to download

+## Coherent Wisdom

+Greater knowingness

 ## Colloquial Now